ludy612/ludy612.github.io/_pages/about.md

 My research explores how languages are **acquired, maintained, and sometimes lost** over time.
 I’m especially interested in:

-- **Foreign language attrition** – how foreign languages are acquired or attrited across the lifespan.
+- **Foreign language attrition** – how and why foreign languages are "lost" in adult learners.
 - **Sentence processing and the brain** – experimental and EEG work on how learners interpret expressions in new languages.
 - **Learner corpora and lexical development** – tracking changes in lexical diversity, fluency, and sophistication in longitudinal learner corpora.